Medically reviewed by Drugs.com. Last updated on Mar 23, 2021.

 Do not stop using this medicine or other breathing medicines that your doctor has prescribed for you unless you have discussed this with your doctor.

-When you use the inhaler for the first time, or if you have not used it for 3 days or longer, it may not deliver the right amount of medicine with the first puff.
-Before using the inhaler, prime it by spraying the medicine three times into the air away from the face.
+When you use the inhaler for the first time, or if you have not used it for more than 3 days, it may not deliver the right amount of medicine with the first puff.
+Before using the inhaler or if you have not used it for more than 21 days, prime it by spraying the medicine towards the ground until a visible cloud appears, then repeat it three times.
+If you have not used it for more than 3 days, spray the medicine into the air away from the face once.

 To use the inhaler: